 Historically, leverage has predominantly been used within the fixed-income composite to exploit differences in rates or credit spreads by combining derivatives, forward contracts and repurchase agreements.
 This is reflected in the Reserves Fund's balance sheet when the gross value of the bonds exceeds the fair value of the fixed-income composite.
 Leverage as described above was scaled back in 2009 due to changes in market conditions and a reorganization of NBIM's fixed-income management in 2008 and 2009.
-In 2011, NBIM's definition for net leverage changed.
-Rather than looking at the net sum of all cash positions, the metric is now calculated by comparing net exposure and actual market value (net asset value).
+Net leverage is calculated by comparing net exposure and actual market value (net asset value).
 Net exposure is found by converting all derivatives to underlying exposure.
-The new methodology was implemented as of 1 January 2011 and no numbers are restated.
+Prior to 2011 the leverage was calculated by looking at the net sum of all cash positions.
 Below, the net leverage in per cent of the composite's fair value is shown as a times series.
 A negative value means the composite is unlevered.
 The red dashed line indicates the average value within a year.

 The graph below shows the amount of shorting as a percentage of the composite fair value.
-Shorting on the fixed income side was zero in 2012.
+Shorting on the fixed income side was zero in 2013.
 Shorting is defined as the sum of negative net asset values at security level.
 The red dashed line indicates the average value within the year.